AltropInc/alt/doc/script/Stream.md

 s = (-1, -2, -3);            // `s` owns (-1, -2, -3).
 (1,2,3,4) is destroyed, and `t` becomes empty - t.length()==0;
 ```

-When the the value from an inside scope passed to a name in the enclosing (outside) scope, the ownership is transferred to the outside name.
+When the value from an inside scope passed to a name in the enclosing (outside) scope, the ownership is transferred to the outside name.
 To be more accurate, if the destinition name declared in a scope that outlives the scope in which the source name is declared, the destinition name will take the ownership:
 ```altscript
 s : int...;
 {